mkd1997/devops-on-calculator/README.md

 5. Deployment: Docker, Rundeck, Jenkins
 6. Monitoring: Elastic Stack

-The detailed report for the project can be found here:
+The detailed report for the project can be found here: [CI/CD Pipeline on Calculator Program](Calculator Report.pdf)